spgroup/miningframework/README.md

 `[input]` is a mandatory argument and refers to the path of the projects list's file.
 It's useful to type `--help` in the `[options]` field to see more details, including information about parameterization of the input files.

-To get the SOOT framework output format you can run with the following command:
+To get the SOOT framework output format execute the following command:
 * Windows `groovy -cp src src/main/script/MiningFramework.groovy --post-script "python scripts/parse_to_soot.py [output] "[input] [output]`
 * Linux/Mac: `groovy -cp src src/main/script/MiningFramework.groovy --post-script "python scripts/parse_to_soot.py [output] "[input] [output]`